Yuciena/wheelchair-design-platform/README.md

 This code can be used to test the connection with the server used for this project.
 It will indicate whether the connection has been established successfully or not.

 ### get_started.py
-This code can be used to test whether you are able to receive data on Grafana, a data visualisation tool connected to the dcd_hub (server).
-It generates a random property with a unique ID, which can be used to identify the property on Grafana.
+This code can be used to test whether you are able to receive data on Grafana (a data visualisation tool connected to the dcd_hub (server)).
+It generates a random property with a unique ID, which can be used to identify the property in Grafana.